-Learn how to make plant selections for your yard that will look beautiful and be easy to maintain with these tips to choose plants for landscaping your garden.
+Learn how to make plant selections for your yard that will look beautiful and be easy to maintain with these tips on how to choose the best plants for your garden.

-Keep reading to find out how to choose plants for landscaping your garden.
+Keep reading to find out how to choose the best plants for your garden.